• Skip to primary navigation

 Peanut Butter Oatmeal Cookies: Ingredients & Substituions

-overhead view of the ingredients in these Peanut Butter Oatmeal Cookies
+overhead view of the labeled ingredients in these Peanut Butter Oatmeal Cookies

 • Salted Butter.
 Unsalted butter or coconut oil can be used in place of salted butter.

 • Creamy peanut butter.
-I recommend using a variety of peanut butter that is solid at room temperature.
-You can also use crunchy peanut butter if you like the little bits of crunch in your cookies.
+I recommend using peanut butter that is solid at room temperature.
+You can also use crunchy peanut butter.

 • Eggs.
 Try to make sure the egg is room temperature!
-I have not made this recipe with an egg substitute, so if you do let me know in the comments below!
+I have not made this recipe with an egg substitute, so if you do let me know in the comments.

 • Light brown sugar.
 If you like a little bolder, molasses taste then you can use dark brown sugar.
 Coconut sugar also works well.